Keflon/FunctionZero.ExpressionParserZero/ReadMe.md

   - Compile expressions once only, independently of variables
   - Does not use *reflection* or *compiler services* - safe to use in AOT environments such as iOS
   - Fully typesafe
+  - Short-circuit is supported when evaluating expressions
 - Variables
+  - Properties in your classes can be referenced without any additional code
   - Full support for constants and runtime variables
   - **Variables can be assigned in an expression, e.g. "a = 4 + b"**
   - Supports nested variables that can be accessed by dotted notation